 Physical therapists provide services that help restore function, improve mobility, relieve pain and prevent or limit permanent physical disabilities of patients suffering from injuries or disease.
 They restore, maintain and promote overall fitness and health.
 Physical therapy patients may include accident victims and individuals with disabling conditions such as low-back pain, arthritis, heart disease, fractures, head injuries and cerebral palsy.

 A job shadowing in the physical therapy department will include an overview of the typical work day for a physical therapist, a tour of the workplace, the opportunity to discuss the education and career path required to become a physical therapist and seeing the physical therapist interact with a patient.

 This job shadowing experience is for all students interested in pursuing education in the field of physical therapy.
+This job shadowing experience is open to college students only who are pursuing education in the field of physical therapy.
 Priority will be given to individuals who are currently applying to or are enrolled in a Physical Therapy program.